Charles E W Bean, Diaries, AWM38 3DRL 606/38A/1 - 1915 - Part 3

 xxxx of another craft wh had

-never bn launched. they could
+never bn launched.
+They could

-only see the galvanised ironnof her showing
+only see the ^galvanised iron of her showing

 over / edge o / bank & the bows